-Delicious and full of vegetables, this Fast and Easy Sesame Chicken Bibimbap is a feast for the eyes and the palette.
-And it's ready in the time it takes to cook the rice!
+Delicious and full of vegetables, this chicken bibimbap is a feast for the eyes and the palette.
+And it’s ready in the time it takes to cook the rice!

-A classic Korean dish, Bibimbap literally means "mixed rice".
-It can take many forms, but always starts with hot rice on the bottom, with various fresh and cooked vegetables on top, meat (most often beef or pork, but sometimes chicken or tofu) and of course, a dollop of Korean Gochujang or Gochujang sauce.
+A classic Korean dish, Bibimbap literally means “mixed rice”.
+It can take many forms, but always starts with hot rice on the bottom, with a variety of fresh and cooked vegetables on top, meat (most often beef or pork, but sometimes chicken or tofu) and of course, a dollop of Korean Gochujang or Gochujang sauce.
 To eat, you simply mix the rice with the vegetables and spicy sauce.
-(It's not nearly so pretty after you mix it together, so I didn't photograph that part :)
+(It’s not nearly so pretty after you mix it together, so I didn’t photograph that part :)

 I love Bibimbap because it’s all at once easy, delicious, filling, spicy and vegetable-rich.
 My version features quickly stir fried red and orange pepper and bok choy.
 Alongside, is fresh green onion and shredded fresh carrot, marinated in a bit of sesame oil.
 As for the meat, I went with chicken, starting with always moist boneless, skinless chicken thighs, that are cut in to bite-sized pieces and quickly stir fried with sesame oil and soy sauce.
 Garnish with a generous sprinkling of sesame seeds and a dollop of spicy Gochujang, Doenjang (fermented soybean paste) or if you prefer, simple soy sauce.